 If you are looking for an adrenaline type of adventure, go to Masinto Paoay and experience the 4×4 ATV ride.
 For a registration fee of Php 500.00, you will definitely be screaming the moment that the ATV starts rocking on the dunes.
 Going up and down, making sharp turns while seated at the back really made it a great adventure.
 Halfway through, they will take you to a spot to experience sand boarding.
 You can sit on the board if you want, but it’s worth taking a risk by standing up and rolling over the sand.
 It’s so much fun!

 PAOAY CHURCH | Ilocos Norte

-Considered as one of the most beautiful churches in the Philippines, Paoay Church has stood proudly through time.
-A UNESCO Heritage Site for it’s Baroque architecture, thousands of tourists and devotees come here everyday all year long.
-There is no entrance fee to come in and just appreciate the rich history that comes with this church.
-I am not going to go through the history but I feel that your visit to Ilocos Region will not be complete without visiting Paoay Church.
+Considered one of the most beautiful churches in the Philippines, Paoay Church has stood proudly through time.
+A UNESCO Heritage Site for its Baroque architecture, thousands of tourists and devotees come here every day all year long.
+There is no entrance fee to come in and appreciate the rich history that comes with this church.
+I will not go through history, but I feel that your visit to Ilocos Region will not be complete without visiting Paoay Church.

 VIGAN UNESCO HERITAGE VILLAGE | Ilocos Sur

 If you want to go back in time, then head on to Vigan Heritage Village.
 Also a UNESCO Heritage site, this is one of the busiest tourist destinations in Ilocos.
-You can book a tour easily on a Kalesa around the village or you can simply walk around and be amazed by the architecture of these heritage houses.
-There are plenty of souvenir shops around which can be overwhelming sometimes.
+You can book a tour easily on a Kalesa around the village, or you can walk around and be amazed by the architecture of these heritage houses.
+There are plenty of souvenir shops around, which can be overwhelming sometimes.

-But if you want to really appreciate the area, you have to stay for a night and visit the place when there are less people and all the stores are closed – the village is illuminated by the yellow streetlights and it is always the image I have in my mind when I think of Vigan.
+But if you want to really appreciate the area, you have to stay for a night and visit the place when there are fewer people, and all the stores are closed – the yellow streetlights illuminate the village, and it is always the image I have in my mind when I think of Vigan.